rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 ### 5.3 Integrate Quay Registry within StackRox / ACS

-One last step in ACS/StackRox section, is to add the Quay registry credentials.
+One last step in the ACS/StackRox section is to add the Quay registry credentials.

 Go to Integrations and add a new Generic Docker Registry, adding the quay.io endpoint and the Quay Robot Account credentials generated earlier: